How Good is your Legionella Risk Assessment?

-Companies responsible for carrying out legionella surveys on water systems have been warned by the HSE of the need to ensure that their work is thorough and accurate following a fine of £24,000 fine plus £17,276 costs for a company that conducted inadequate risk assessments.
+Companies responsible for carrying out legionella risk assessments of water systems have been warned by the Health & Safety Executive of the need to ensure that their work is thorough and accurate following a fine of £24,000 fine plus £17,276 costs for a company that conducted inadequate risk assessments.

 The warning follows the conviction of a Berkshire-based (UK) water treatment company for carrying out inadequate and misleading surveys at nursing homes in Blaenau Gwent and Powys.